markround/tiller/README-zookeeper.md

 	    ...
 Other environments go here
 	    ...

-So, you can obtain the replSet value for the mongod.erb template in the dev environment via `/tiller/dev/mongod.erb/values/replSet`.
+So, you can obtain the "replSet" value for the "mongod.erb" template in the dev environment via `/tiller/dev/mongod.erb/values/replSet`.
 An example zkCli.sh session follows :

 ```
 [zk: localhost:2181(CONNECTED) 1] ls /tiller/dev